msinton/boris-bikes/structured_streaming.md

 query, e.g `.agg(..).agg(..)`

-- Can't use: `count`, `foreach`, `show` operations that would normally force computation of a result
+- Can't use: `count`, `foreach`, `show` operations when they would normally force computation of a result

 - `limit`, `take` unsupported